substance/substance/README.md

 We also setup a registry for components (such as Paragraph) and tools (e.g. EmphasisTool, StrongTrool).
 Our editor will then be able to dynamically retrieve the right view component for a certain node type.

-To learn how to build your own editor check out [this tutorial](https://github.com/substance/demos/tree/master/notepad) on how to build a Notepad editor with Substance.
+To learn how to build your own editor check out [this tutorial](https://github.com/substance/demos/tree/master/notepad) on creating a Notepad editor with Substance.

 <!--
 ### Anatomy of a Substance Document